Learn Java Easy. Chapter 14 Exercises

 }

 Exercise 6.
-Write a Program that reads integer numbers from a file called numbers.txt and calculates the sum of these numbers.
+Write a program that reads integers from a file called numbers.txt and calculates the sum of these numbers.

 Solution: